jaydickson02/Everything/docs/02 Locations/Mirage City.md

 Even amongst all the knowledge stored in the mirage city, much of it depicting evil as often as good.
 There is a place deep in the city that hold forbidden knowledge deemed too dangerous for nearly anyone's eyes.
 This knowledge is hidden within [[The Forbidden Library]].

 #### The [[Mechanical Heart]]
 It is a magnificent building that moves with the cities changes.
 The heart houses the relics that allow the city to move and hide as it does.
-This is also the source of the mirage and most of the cities power, short of the conciousness that resides in [[The Central Ziggurat]].
+This is also the source of the mirage and most of the cities power, short of the consciousness that resides in [[The Central Ziggurat]].